Mgahinga Gorilla National Park

 Mgahinga National Park is a stunning and diverse protected area located in southwestern Uganda.
 It is part of the larger Virunga Mountains range, which extends across Uganda, Rwanda and the Democratic Republic of Congo.
 Established in 1991, Mgahinga is one of Uganda’s smallest national parks but holds immense ecological and cultural significance.
 Covering an area of approximately 33.7 square kilometers, it is a crucial part of the larger Virunga Conservation Area, which also includes nearby national parks in Rwanda and the Democratic Republic of Congo.

-Mgahinga national park derives its name from Gahinga a local word that means piles of volcanic stones cleared from farmlands at the foot of volcanoes; A range of volcanoes that rises down near the Rwandan border is home to mountain gorillas and golden monkeys on its forested slopes.
-Few people come to see the view, but those who do be rewarded with a window into the very soul of a nation.
+Mgahinga national park derives its name from Gahinga a local word that means piles of volcanic stones cleared from farmlands at the foot of volcanoes; A range of volcanoes that rises down near the Rwandan border is home to mountain gorillas and golden monkeys on its forested slopes; Few people come to see the view, but those who do be rewarded with a window into the very soul of a nation.

 Three prominent forest covered extinct volcanic mountains stand out prominently and synonymous with the protected area; Gahinga, Sabinyo and Muhabura.